← All beaches & hotels

 Beyond leptospirosis, rivers draining agricultural land can carry elevated coliform bacteria, pesticide residues, and fertilizer contamination.
 Cattle ranching areas on the Big Island's Hamakua Coast, pig farms on all islands, and taro paddies on Kauai all contribute to elevated bacteria loads in adjacent rivers.

 Unlike ocean beaches, the DOH does not routinely test freshwater rivers for bacteria.
 This means there is less data available — but it does not mean the rivers are clean.
-The absence of a DOH advisory for a river does not indicate it is safe to swim in.
+The absence of a DOH advisory for a river does not mean bacteria are absent.

 If You Choose to Swim